abulenciamiguel/dev_SRAsubmission/README.md

 ## Upload metadata for Biosamples
-Go to [SRA Submission page](https://submit.ncbi.nlm.nih.gov/subs/sra/) click `Log in` button on the top right corner.
+Go to [SRA Submission page](https://submit.ncbi.nlm.nih.gov/subs/sra/) and click `Log in` button on the top right corner.
 You may use your google account to log in.

 ## Prepare metadata for fastq files